LSM-based Storage Techniques: A Survey: LSM-tree Basics

 The idea of sequential, out-of-place updates is not new; it has been successfully applied to database systems since the 1970s.
 Differential files~\cite{diff-files1976}, presented in 1976, were an early example of an out-of-place update structure.
 In this design, all updates are first applied to a \emph{differential file}, which is merged with the \emph{main file} periodically.
 Later, in the 1980s, the Postgres project~\cite{postgres1987} pioneered the idea of log-structured database storage.
 Postgres appended all writes into a sequential log, enabling fast recovery and ``time-travel'' queries.
 It used a background process called the \emph{vacuum cleaner} to continuously garbage-collect obsolete records from the log.
 Similar ideas have been adopted by the file system community to fully utilize disk write bandwidth, such as in the Log-Structured File System (LFS)~\cite{lfs1992}.

 Prior to the LSM-tree, the approaches to log-structured storage suffered from several key problems.
 First and foremost, storing data into append-only logs leads to low query performance, as related records are scattered across the log.
 Another problem is low space utilization due to obsolete records that have not yet been removed.
-Even though various data reorganized processes were designed, there was no principled cost model to analyze the trade-offs among the write cost, read cost, and space utilization, which made early log-structured storage hard to tune; the data reorganization processes could easily become a serious performance bottleneck~\cite{lfs-phd1992}.
+Even though various data reorganization processes were designed, there was no principled cost model to analyze the trade-offs among the write cost, read cost, and space utilization, which made early log-structured storage hard to tune; data reorganization could easily become a performance bottleneck~\cite{lfs-phd1992}.

 The LSM-tree~\cite{lsm1996}, proposed in 1996, addressed these problems by designing a merge process which is integrated into the structure itself, providing high write performance with bounded query performance and space utilization.
 The original LSM-tree design contains a sequence of components $C_0$, $C_1$, $\cdots$, $C_k$, as shown in \reffigure{fig:original-lsm}.
 Each component is structured as a \btree. $C_0$ resides in memory and serves incoming writes, while all remaining components $C_1$, $\cdots$, $C_k$ reside on disk.
 When $C_i$ is full, a rolling merge process is triggered to merge a range of leaf pages from $C_i$ into $C_{i+1}$.
 This design is often referred to as the leveling merge policy~\cite{dostoevsky2018,monkey2017} today.
-However, as we shall see later, the originally proposed rolling merge process is not used by today's LSM implementations because of its implementation complexity.
-The original LSM paper showed that under a stable workload, where the number of levels remains static, write performance is optimized when the size ratios $T_i = \frac{|C_{i+1}|}{|C_i|}$ between all adjacent components are the same.
-This principle has impacted all subsequent LSM implementations and the proposed improvements.
+However, as we shall see later, the originally proposed rolling merge process is not used by today's LSM-based storage systems due to its implementation complexity.
+The original paper on LSM-trees~\cite{lsm1996} further showed that under a stable workload, where the number of levels remains static, write performance is optimized when the size ratios $T_i = |C_{i+1}|/|C_i|$ between all adjacent components are the same.
+This principle has impacted all subsequent implementations and improvements of LSM-trees.